-The display unit has an LCD module, FL, Display switch, and FL inverter board.
+The Display unit has an LCD module, FL, Display switch, and FL inverter board.
 The FL and FL inverter board are connected by two cables.
-The LCD module and VGA board are connected as shown below.
+The LCD module and system board are connected by two signal cables as shown below.
 Any of these cables may be disconnected.